iqea-ai/duckdb-snowflake/docs/AUTHENTICATION.md

 Use **OAuth 2.0** tokens for authentication. **Recommended for Auth0/Okta environments** and ideal for programmatic access.

 **Protocol**: OAuth 2.0

+**Known Issue**: OAuth authentication is fully implemented and configured correctly (tokens work with SnowSQL), but the ADBC Snowflake driver currently fails to validate tokens when used through DuckDB.
+This is under investigation.
+For production use with Auth0/Okta, use **Key Pair** or **EXT_BROWSER** authentication instead.

 **Advantages**:
 - No browser required (works in headless/containerized environments)